Wetbikeboy2500/web_content_parser/README.md

 Parsing, in the context of this project, means scraping and transforming data into an expected output.
 This package allows for raw scraping returns (Scraping system) or it can try and convert scraping systems to a hard-coded dart format (Parsing system).

-The scraping system is seperate from the parsing system and can be used independently.
+The scraping system is separate from the parsing system and can be used independently.
 This scraping system allows users to write scripts in [hetu-script](https://github.com/hetu-script/hetu-script) and use those to get the raw data returns.
 This package also adds external functions that make scraping easier.
 If you need a dynamic system to parse websites, this is it.

 **Note:** This package uses an exact version of hetu which can be found in the pubspec file.
 Make sure you write your scripts with that version in mind.

 This will not support downloading of any content.
-This simply acts as the interface.
+This simply acts as an interface and a system for standardization.

 This project is still in development but does have complete functionality.
 I am working towards refining function names and the structure of the project.
 There is also always room to explore what scripts can do and how to define new functionality for them.
 I would recommend to add this project through git with a hash specified.
 Once things are to my standard, I will switch to semantic versioning.

 ## Focus

-Building a versitile system for many different types of content.
+Building a versatile system for many different types of content.
 This includes providing easy integration into other systems and architectures.
 I also want to explore using headless browsers for more dynamic content that requires scripts and other things to run first.

 ## Design